 If switching up the door or making physical changes to it is not an option (perhaps you live in a rental home or apartment where you are not able to do so), there is still a way to soundproof a noisy room!

-If you really want to make a dent in the sound entering or leaving the room, you will need to invest in industrial-grade soundproof curtains.
+If you really want to make a dent in the sound entering or leaving the room, you will need to invest in industrial-grade noise reducing curtains.
 I know what you are thinking—curtains are for windows, not doors.
-However, these specific soundproof curtains are designed to keep noise away and are equally effective when used on a door.
+However, these specific noise reducing curtains are designed to keep noise away and are equally effective when used on a door.

 All you will need to do to use them on your door is to install a curtain rod above the door frame.
-From there, you would just hang the soundproof drape on it, just like you would a standard window.
+From there, you would just hang the noise reducing drape on it, just like you would a standard window.